willhampshire/LinkedIn-scraping---updated---original-by-Luke-Barousse/README.md

 Less significantly, the .get_element_by_[method]\() has been deprecated.
 New behaviour is .find_element\[/s]\(By.[method], "[identifier]"). https://selenium-python.readthedocs.io/locating-elements.html

-I have included my version of chromedriver.exe.
+I have included my version of chromedriver.exec (Intel Mac).
 Python version 3.11.

 # Disclaimer